kfarshchian/Allegiancegroup-inc.updated/README.md

 ## **Motivation**

 I was given a website and told to make it new and improved with updated software.
-This is my first internship and want to do my best work.

 ## **Installation**